-- Candidates must request the Admission to Student Teaching form during their second to last course prior to Student Teaching from the Early Childhood Program Director.
+Candidates must request the Admission to Student Teaching form during their second to last course prior to Student Teaching from the Program Director.
 Students who reside outside of Seward and Lincoln, Nebraska, will propose a student teaching site, along with contact information for the school and school principal/administrator.
-Proposed site must be accredited/licensed by the State of the site.
-Concordia University, Nebraska must review and approve the Clinical Experience: Student Teaching site. - 2.
-Candidates must complete and pass a second criminal background check. - Candidate must complete second Disclosure of Emotional/Mental Health Statement and submit to Concordia Education Department prior to Clinical Experience: Student Teaching. - Candidate must complete second Felony/Misdemeanor Statement and submit to Concordia Education Department and prior to Clinical Experience: Student Teaching.
+The proposed site must be accredited/licensed by the State of the site.
+Concordia University, Nebraska must review and approve the Clinical Experience: Student Teaching site.

-- Candidate must complete all Field Experiences and submit all Field Experience documents prior to Clinical Experience: Student Teaching. - 6.
-Candidates must have a 2.75 GPA and at least a C or better in all courses. - 7.
-Candidate must register for, pay for, and take the applicable PRAXIS Subject Assessment prior to Clinical Experience: Student Teaching.
+- Candidates must complete at least 100clock hours of field experience in schools. - 3.
+Candidates must complete and pass a second criminal background check. - Candidate must complete second Disclosure of Emotional/Mental Health Statement and submit to Concordia Education Department prior to Clinical Experience: Student Teaching. - Candidate must complete second Felony/Misdemeanor Statement and submit to Concordia Education Department and prior to Clinical Experience: Student Teaching. - Candidates must complete all Field Experiences and submit all Field Experience documents prior to Clinical Experience: Student Teaching. - Candidates must have a 2.8 GPA and at least a C or better in all courses. - 8.
+Candidates must register for, pay for, and take the applicable PRAXIS Subject Assessment prior to Clinical Experience: Student Teaching.
 Score reports must be sent directly to Nebraska Department of Education (7643) and Concordia University Nebraska (6116).
 Even though a candidate may be admitted to the Education Program, passing scores are required for teacher certification in the state of Nebraska.